lorenzodifuccia/pen/README.md

 # PEN
-A curated list of script and attack for security testing purposes and knowledgement.
+A (not-so-well)curated list of script and attack for security testing purposes and general knowledge.

 ## JavaScript:
   - #### Bypass `Chrome Headless` detection: